codeaprendiz/learn_devops/home/containers/kubernetes/tasket_kubernetes_containers/task_048__local__kind__cilium__hubble_ui__nginx_ingress/ReadMe.md

 - Now we can visit [http://localhost](http://localhost)

-> Note: We are using nginx ingress and not cilium ingress, so we do not need the things mentioned here - [Service Mesh » Kubernetes Ingress Support
+> Note: We are using nginx ingress and not cilium ingress, so we don't yet need the things mentioned here - [Service Mesh » Kubernetes Ingress Support
 ](https://docs.cilium.io/en/stable/network/servicemesh/ingress/#gs-ingress)

 ![img](.images/image-2023-07-30-16-30-16.png)